 1. Drag and drop a file into Filesign.net's signing page and let it process the file.
 Click the continue button when it appears.

 2. You will see a page with the file's carbon dating (timestamp) information.
 You can save the information provided about your file by copying and pasting but it is not necessary as you can access the information by signing the file again.
 A shorter version of the same signing information is also posted on our Twitter signing feed.

 3. Make sure you keep a master copy of the same file and do not change its contents.
 Even the smallest change will make it a different file in the eyes of Filesign.net.
 Please keep a read-only master copy of your file.
 Burn it on a DVD or use ZIP for compressing it non-destructively.
 ZIP creates a protective wrapper around the file.
 Then store it locally and in the cloud or in some other trustworthy place.
 You should treat the master file like you would treat patent certificates or other important documents.

 4. If you need to demonstrate someone the timestamp of your creation you simply let Filesign.net process the same file again.
 The resulting page will show you when the file was first seen.
 You can also use GPG locally on your computer for verifying the cryptographic signature.
 You can also use our Twitter feed for demonstrating when your file was signed.

-Filesign.net is not good for dating files created prior to June 2016.
-This is because the service did not exist before it.
-You can use this site for dating your old files but the timestamp will not be accurate.
+Filesign.net has not dated any files created prior to June 2016.
+This is because the service did not exist before this date.

 Filesign.net uses UTC as the timezone for timestamping.